 Posture Administration Services

-If you have not installed the Apex license in Cisco ISE, then the posture administration services option is not available from the Admin portal.
+If you have not registered the Cisco ISE Apex license in Cisco ISE, then the posture administration services option is not available in the Cisco ISE administration portal.

 Administration services provide the back-end support for posture-specific custom conditions and remediation actions that are associated with the requirements and authorization policies that are configured for posture service.